CPD Requirements for Osteopaths in Australia (2026 Guide)

 CPD completed through Osteopathy Australia's accredited program meets the Osteopathy Board's standard.
 You still need to make your CPD declaration to AHPRA at registration renewal — Osteopathy Australia records support that declaration but don't replace it.

-What if I'm newly registered as an osteopath — do I need a full 30 hours?
+What if I'm newly registered as an osteopath — do I need the full 25 hours?

 New registrants who join mid-year may have pro-rated CPD requirements for their first registration period.
 Check with the Osteopathy Board of Australia or your AHPRA registration details for the specific expectation in your first year.